SumoLogic/sumologic-documentation/docs/manage/partitions/flex/flex-pricing-faq.md

 We recommend you configure partitions to have less than 5 TB per day flowing into them.
 This practice:

 * Reduces the cost of each query.
 * Results in faster queries, since less data has to be scanned.

+## How are preview queries charged?

+While the current impact is minimal, preview queries, such as those displayed during creation or monitoring processes, may incur charges depending on the context.
+For instance, during monitor creation, a query may run automatically to display data, potentially resulting in charges for the queried period.
+Although these charges are typically negligible, they can affect cost optimization.

+To avoid unnecessary charges, consider implementing user-initiated query execution.
+In scenarios like the Alert Response Page (ARP) and Emulate search, preview queries may incur repetitive charges.
+Optimizing these processes can help reduce costs and enhance user experience.